Brand identity · Dental, Nepal

 #1e262e

 Five values the clinic actually runs on.
-We turned them into the spine of the identity, so the design decisions trace back to something real rather than a mood board.
+We turned them into the structure of the identity, so every design decision traces back to something real rather than a mood board.

 Service to All

-Quality dental care that stays accessible.
-The clinic has treated ordinary citizens, the royal family and prime ministers under one roof, and the brand had to speak to all of them without picking a side.
+Quality dental care that stays within reach.
+Over four decades the clinic has treated ordinary families, the royal household and sitting prime ministers under one roof.
+The brand had to greet all of them in the same calm voice.

 Mentorship and Industry Growth